-Royal Enfield Himalayan has a high ground clearance which an absolute need for off-roading.
+Royal Enfield Himalayan has a high ground clearance which is an absolute need for off-roading.
 Higher ground clearance means better performance on rough terrain and off-road.

 The engine has higher torque

 With a long stroke and high torque, this bike has a lot of pulling power.
-Hardly any of its rivals that kind of engine in this segment.
+Hardly any of its rivals have that kind of engine in this segment.